oyvindkinsey/easyXDM/README.md

 * Safari 4+ - using the PostMessageTransport
 * Chrome 2+ - using the PostMessageTransport

-In browsers not mentioned here, and not supporting the *postMessage* API, the HashTransport will be used as a fallback.
+In browsers not mentioned here, and not supporting the *postMessage* API, the following transports will be used, depending on support and configuation:

-*If you want to enable the faster NameTransport as a fallback instead (almost identical in speed as postMessage) then you need to upload the provided `name.html` file to both domains and configure the stack appropriately.*
+* FlashTransport - Requires Flash 6+ and the swf property to be configured and will load a single swf into the document that functions as a factory.
+The swf has been audited by Google Security researchers.
+* NameTransport - Requires an html-file (name.html) to be hosted on each of the two domain.
+The cache-directives in the file allows the transport to pass messages with speeds similar to postMessage without incurring extra HTTP-requests.
+* HashTransport - If no other transport can be used, then the HashTransport will be used.

 How to use easyXDM
 ------------------
 When using easyXDM you first load the *consumer* document and then **let easyXDM load** the *provider*.
 This is by default done in a hidden iframe, but you can also configure easyXDM to display the iframe in a specific container, and with a specific style attached.